Private School vs Public School: Which is Right for Your College Goals?

 Affordability

-If budget is a major consideration, public colleges shine.
-Public colleges have lower tuition costs, especially for in-state students whose tuition is subsidized by state funding.
-This affordability can free up resources for study abroad programs, internships, or even graduate school.
+If budget is a major consideration, public high schools would be a good fit.
+Public schools have lower tuition costs, especially for in-state students whose tuition is subsidized by state funding.
+This affordability can free up resources for summer programs, internships, or even sports camps.

 Program Variety

-Public colleges might work best for you if you’re still exploring academic interests or need flexibility in choosing a career path.
-Public colleges have a broader selection of majors and specializations.
+Public high schools might work best for you if you’re still exploring academic interests or need flexibility in choosing a major, as they have a broader selection of majors and specializations.
 Whether you’re interested in engineering, liberal arts, or business, chances are there’s something for you.

 Extracurriculars